Gilead Australia Fellowship Grants Program

 What are the conditions of funding?

-Projects should run during the calendar year (January–December) of 2025 and all projects must be completed by July 2026.
+Projects should start in January 2026 and must be completed by July 2027.
 Funding is dependent on the project adhering to this timeframe and applicants must confirm their ability to meet this requirement at the time of application.
 Funding is also subject to ethics approval being granted, if required.

 Please note that basic science research and clinical research based on specific therapeutic agents are out of scope for the Gilead Australia Fellowship Grants Program.